programmer2k18/Cubes-Platform/README.md

   - Xampp or any other control panel like Wampp
   - Composer

-# Installation

-  - Clone the repo into your local machine and put it `C:\xampp\htdocs\your-folder-name-here`
-  - Open phpmyadmin
-  - Create database called `co-workingspaces`
-  - Import database file which is in `Database file to import` folder into the database
-  - For Mail service, You should add your credentials data inside `.env` file

-      `MAIL_DRIVER=smtp MAIL_HOST=smtp.gmail.com MAIL_PORT=587  MAIL_USERNAME=your gmail email  MAIL_PASSWORD=your gmail pass here  MAIL_ENCRYPTION=tls`

-  - open new terminal and run command `php artisan storage:link` to link storage to public directory
-  - Go inside your project root directory and open new terminal and run command `php artisan serve`
-  - Open browser and hit url `http://127.0.0.1:8000/dashboard/login`
-  - Login with email `makanak@gmail.com` and pass `cubes15152020` as a demo
-  - Boom your are in the right place....

 # Features

   - Machine learning model for Forecasting regarding next month booking requests, which adds significant value for the coworking space's owner